Liberace v Daily Mirror: Facts

-"...the summit of sex - the pinnacle of masculine, feminine and neuter.
-Everything that he, she and it can ever want... a deadly, winking, sniggering, snuggling, chromium-plated, scent-impregnated, luminous, quivering, giggling, fruit-flavoured, mincing, ice-covered heap of mother love."

 The case partly hinged on the use of the term "fruit-flavoured" as fruit is an American slang term for a homosexual.
 Connor denied he was familiar with this usage.

 In court Liberace denied he was gay stating "I am against the practice because it offends convention and it offends society".

 Aftermath

 Following his award for damages, Liberace joked in a telegram that "I cried all the way to the bank".
 Liberace continued to maintain that he was not a homosexual throughout his life.

-Liberace was involved in further litigation in 1982 when Scott Thorson, Liberace's 22-year-old former chauffeur sued the pianist for $113 million in palimony after he was let go by Liberace.
+Liberace was involved in further litigation in 1982 when Scott Thorson, Liberace's 22-year-old former chauffeur, sued the pianist for $113 million in palimony after he was let go by Liberace.
 Liberace again denied that he was homosexual and, during court depositions in 1984, he insisted that Thorson was never his lover.
 The case was settled out of court in 1986.